madaster/madaster.github.io/nl/en/index.md

 ### Reference works

- * Read the <a href="/files/Madaster_Circularity_Indicator_explained_v1.1.pdf" target="_blank">Madaster Circulariteit Indicator explained</a> document – this describes in detail the operation of the Madaster Circularity Indicator (MCI) as well as the underlying methodology.
+ * Read the <a href="/files/en/Madaster - Circularity Indicator explained.pdf" target="_blank">Madaster Circulariteit Indicator explained</a> document – this describes in detail the operation of the Madaster Circularity Indicator (MCI) as well as the underlying methodology.

 _Coming soon (document in Dutch-only for now)_ :
-* Read the <a href="/files/20180802_Toelichting_financiele_tab_V1.0_nl.pdf" target="_blank">Explanation Madaster Financial Module</a> – this describes in detail the operation of the financial tab in Madaster as well as the underlying methodology.
+* Read the <a href="/files/en/Madaster - Financial.pdf" target="_blank">Explanation Madaster Financial Module</a> – this describes in detail the operation of the financial tab in Madaster as well as the underlying methodology.

 ---